BEST SOLAR FLOOD LIGHTS 2022

 PIR motion sensor used on Sunforce 82156 is very similar to the one used on Sunforce 82080, it can detect motion in up to 30 feet distance in a 180-degree range around the fixture.
 You can also adjust the Lux (level of darkness required to turn the light on), Time (for how long the fixture will illuminate after motion has been detected) and Sensitivity (in what range the motion sensor will pick up motion).
 The motion sensor can also be adjusted horizontally and vertically.
 The fixture itself, however, can only be adjusted vertically, so you may need some additional mounting if you also want to be able to adjust it horizontally.

 Manufacturer Sunforce provides a 1-year warranty for this solar flood light.

 What we didn’t like about Sunforce 82156 light

 The first thing we believe could be improved with this fixture is its waterproofness.
-Depending on the area you live and quality of the unit you’ve received, there is a high chance that you won’t face any problems such as water damage for many years of usage.
-However, if the area you’re living is common to have long or hard downpours, wet winters or similar weather conditions, we recommend that you improve the waterproofing of the fixture, motion sensor and solar panel by sealing seams with silicone or similar sealant.
+Depending on the area you live and the quality of the unit you’ve received, there is a high chance that you won’t face any problems such as water damage for many years of usage.
+However, if the area you’re living is common to have long or hard downpours, wet winters or similar weather conditions, we recommend that you improve the waterproofing of the fixture, motion sensor, and solar panel by sealing seams with silicone or similar sealant.
 It won’t take you much time but will ensure that the fixture continues to work as intended in any weather conditions.
-Also, one minor problem we found with this solar flood light (which is very common for cheaper lighting fixtures) is that the mounting hardware (screws for attaching the light and solar panel) is pretty bad, we would recommend you to go to the local hardware store and purchase more durable and longer lasting screws that would secure the fixture on a wall or roof in any weather conditions.
+Also, one minor problem we found with this solar flood light (which is very common for cheaper lighting fixtures) is that the mounting hardware (screws for attaching the light and solar panel) is pretty bad, we would recommend you to go to the local hardware store and purchase more durable and longer-lasting screws that would secure the fixture on a wall or roof in any weather conditions.

-3. Another great option to consider – Robust Solar 80 LED Solar Flood Light
+3. Another great option to consider – Sunlong Solar 80 LED Solar Flood Light